lab1092/blender-manual_ja/manual/getting_started/basics/transformations/rotate.rst

 - Use :kbd:`LMB` and drag any of the three colored axes on the rotation manipulator to rotate your object along that axis.
   You can also use :kbd:`Shift`, :kbd:`Ctrl` or numeric input with the 3D manipulator widget for further control.
-- Your changes will be applied when you release :kbd:`LMB` or press :kbd:`Space` or :kbd:`Enter`.
+- Your changes will be applied when you release :kbd:`LMB` or press :kbd:`Spacebar` or :kbd:`Return`.
 Your changes will be cancelled if you press :kbd:`RMB` or :kbd:`Esc`.

-:doc:`Read more about the 3D Transform Manipulator » </3d_interaction/transform_control/manipulators>`
+:doc:`Read more about the 3D Transform Manipulator </getting_started/basics/transformations/transform_control/manipulators>`

 Rotation with the Properties Panel